Mobility

 Evaluation criteria and process

-The candidate’s academic record
+The candidate’s academic record;

-The level of aimed at Learning Objectives
+The level of aimed at Learning Objectives;

-The quality (e.g., accreditation) of the course/training and receiving higher education institution
+The quality (e.g. accreditation) of the course/training and receiving higher education institution.

-Application dates and process
+Application and selection process